SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* split from 1 master recipe into many, so can be imported concurrently perhaps 1 each for... occupation, skills, jp & categories, everything else

 * when in graph repair mode, handle the replacerelationshipscommand sanity check failures, so that they don't halt the repair process

 * the build status badge is borked. add it back when it work (devops will probably need to fix)